 This decay is invariably inspired by Japanese culture.
 In Shinto, water embodies purity, and thus flowing water often conveys a cleansing force washing away impurities.
 But what happens when the flow of water finally ends?
 The answer is that it stagnates along with all the impurities brought with it.
 And what happens as these impurities slowly pile up?
 The filth accumulates until it has been fully sullied, like dirt and fallen leaves in the basin of a forest stream.
 The end result is a stagnant pool of unclean water, its purity spoiled.
 This concept is reflected in the swamp of the valley, which has accrued islands of trash that have made it a disgusting mire of putrilage over the years.
 And like any trash pile left to rot for a long time, the swamp has become a breeding ground for pests and disease.
 Trees have tried and failed to grow in this plague-ridden environment.
 And while the vermin mentioned in the text for the Leechmonger Archstone specifically refer to “poisonous insects”, (毒虫) the swamp is home to a variety of deadly fauna including giant mosquitoes, blood ticks, leeches, slugs, flies, plague rats, and turbid jellyfish.
 But the connections go much deeper.

-Miracle that manifested from the soul of the demon “Leech-pool”.
+Miracle that manifested from the soul of the demon “Leech Pile”.
 Removes caster’s status abnormalities.

 This miracle is the rebuttal to the poison and disease that accumulated at the unclean valley bottom.